 Read our Complete Guide to Galaxy’s Edge for all the tips and tricks you need to make your visit to Batuu a great one!

-I want to know what you think about the Milk Stand coming to Star Wars Galaxy’s Edge…
+I want to know what you think about the Blue and Green Milk in Star Wars Galaxy’s Edge…

 Let us know in the comments section below!